Plixo2/B3J/README.md

 # B3J

-B3J is a handwritten Java wrapper of [Box3D](https://github.com/erincatto/box3d).
+B3J is a handwritten Java wrapper for [Box3D](https://github.com/erincatto/box3d).
 It is designed to be efficient, but convenient, and as close to the original Box3D as possible.